sagemath/sagewiki_to_gh-2022-10-10/days37.md

-= Sage Days 37: S e o u l South Korea =
+= Sage Days 37: Seoul South Korea =

 == When and where? ==